Das Rheingold

 © Ingo Höhn

-• 2 hours 40 minutes without intermission
+• 2 hours 40 minutes without a break

-• Interesting for people from 12+
+• Interesting for people aged 12+

-• In German, with German surtitles
+• In German language, with German surtitles

 • With English surtitles